jinalex/HR_GUI/README.md

 HR_GUI
 ======

-A java project using GUI to make a basic HR data system.
+Tinkering with java GUI to make a basic Human Resource data system.